aave/docs-v2/deployed-contracts/deployed-contracts.md

 {% endtab %}

 {% tab title="Goerli" %}
-{% hint style="error" %}
-The Kovan network has been deprecated, and replaced with Goerli as the maintained testnet for Ethereum.
-The Kovan market can still be accessed via historical IPFS links of the <a href="https://github.com/aave/interface/releases/" target="_blank">Aave interface</a> such as these. <a href="https://bafybeibtdtncksffohn4kms7uwbdiolwmhy74fy2gj4vz3tfvb66sqn3jy.ipfs.dweb.link" target="_blank">Link 1</a> <a href="https://bafybeig6eh3afu4wc2ks4aw63u3vio6ncfoe2ic4wkpqq6xjla2pxo6axi.ipfs.dweb.link" target="_blank">Link 2</a>
-{% endhint}

 | Contracts                                                                                              | Code                                                                                                                             | Address                                                                                                                           |
 | ------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------- |